hobbett/ca65-vscode-extension/README.md

 ## Known Limitations

-* Diagnostics are powered solely via `ca65`'s `stderr`, so they may be limited in detail, and they do not provide any diagnostics about the linking step.
+* Diagnostics are mainly powered via `ca65`'s `stderr`, so they may be limited in detail, and they do not provide any diagnostics about the linking step.
-* The LSP is agnostic to the actual build command your project uses.
-This means all exported symbols may be imported by any other file in the workspace, and only the default path is used for `.include` statements.
+* The LSP is agnostic to the actual build command your project uses, it assumes that all ca65 files are linked together for the purpose of import/export visibility.
 * Macro expansion is entirely opaque to the LSP, so symbols/scopes/syntax that are affected by macro expansion will not be visible to the LSP.
 * Symbols with multiple definitions will always resolve to the first definition in the same file.
 * Symbol refs will always resolve to the symbol even if a macro is declared with the same name after it's declaration.
 * Auto-completion in the operand will only suggest symbols -- it will not suggest `struct`s in a `.tag` or `.sizeof` command
-* Anonymous structs are not handled to spec (the spec adds the members to an anonymous scope, but `ca65` actually adds them to the parent scope).
+* Anonymous structs are currently not handled to spec (the spec adds the members to an anonymous scope, but `ca65` actually adds them to the parent scope).

 ## Pre-requisites
 You must provide the `ca65` in your system's `PATH` or set setting `ca65.executablePath` to the absolute path of your `ca65` executable.